abstractsins/envelope-budget/README.md

 The back end is currently hosted on AWS but I currently can not keep the server running for on-demand testing of the live site.
 Both the front end and back end can be run locally.

 A sample set of envelopes is contained in the code, but commented out.
 Feel free to uncomment it, or start from scratch and use the `POST` route to start adding envelopes.
-Sample envelopes can be uncommented either at line 166 in `main.js` or line 119 in `server.js` or line 46 in envelopes.js.
+Sample envelopes can be uncommented either at line 166 in `main.js` or line 119 in `server.js` or line 46 in `envelopes.js`.

 Each route includes friendly console logging for ease of tracing.
 Morgan is also used as middleware.

 Helper functions are found in `envelopes.js` which are used to manipulate the `Envelopes` object.
 As mentioned, the object is meant to start empty, and the ``POST`` route uses a helper function to create your own envelopes.

-**POST**
+`POST`

 Adding an envelope uses a function that gives it a default starting value of "0" unless you specify "amount" in the request body object.

 Two shape options for `POST`: